verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ## Register the managed cluster with the admin cluster

 The following sections show you how to register the managed cluster with the admin cluster.
-As indicated, some of these steps should to be performed on the admin cluster and some on the managed cluster.
+As indicated, some of these steps are performed on the admin cluster and some on the managed cluster.

 <!-- omit in toc -->
 ### Preregistration setup

 Before registering the managed cluster, first you'll need to set up the following items:
 - A Secret containing the managed cluster's CA certificate.
-Note that the `cacrt` field in this secret can be empty if the managed cluster uses a well-known CA. It is only required if the managed cluster uses self-signed certificates.
+Note that the `cacrt` field in this secret can be empty if the managed cluster uses a well-known CA. It is required only if the managed cluster uses self-signed certificates.
   This CA certificate is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.
 - A ConfigMap containing the externally reachable address of the admin cluster.
 This will be provided to the managed cluster during registration so that it can connect to the admin cluster.

 Follow these preregistration setup steps:

-1. Obtain the managed cluster's CA certificate if needed to provide to the admin cluster.
+1. If needed for the admin cluster, obtain the managed cluster's CA certificate.
    The admin cluster scrapes metrics from the managed cluster's Prometheus endpoint.
 If the managed cluster Verrazzano installation uses self-signed certificates, then the admin cluster will need the managed cluster's CA certificate in order to make an `https` connection.